Provider10/DES_AGN_Tesla/README.md

 “Analysis”: This file combines data from both of the above and provides some histograms and other analysis graphs.

 Should you be running from the beginning, this should be run in the above order.
 In each file is a README which has all the relevant information.
-If you need more information, please email me at rnoorali@hotmail.com